ralfholly/get-me-gtest/README.md

 # GET ME GTEST

 ## Description
-A little tool that fetches Google Test (which includes Google Mock as well) from the GitHub servers and builds it for you
+A little tool that fetches Google Test releases (which include Google Mock as well) from GitHub servers and builds it for you.

 ## Dependencies
 Make sure `cmake` is installed.
 Otherwise, only basic tools found on every Unix/Linux system are required, eg. `make`, `wget`.